Minefields in Croatia: Demining

 At the end of the Croatian War of Independence, approximately 13000 km2 of the country was suspected of containing land mines.
 During the war and in its immediate aftermath, demining was performed by HV engineers supported by police and civil defence personnel.
 Wartime demining was focused on clearance tasks in support of military operations and the safety of the civilian population.
 In 1996 the Parliament of Croatia enacted the Demining Act, tasking police with its organization and the government-owned AKD Mungos company with the demining itself.
 By April 1998 approximately 40 km2 had been cleared of mines, and the initial estimate of minefield areas was reduced after inspection.
 By 2003 the entire territory of Croatia was reviewed, and the minefield area was reduced to 1174 km2.

 Since May 1998 the Croatian Mine Action Centre has been tasked with the development of demining plans, projects, technical inspections, cleared-area handover, demining quality assurance, expert assistance and the coordination of mine-clearance activities.
 The demining is performed by 35 licensed companies, employing 632 demining professionals and 58 auxiliary personnel.
 The companies do their work with 681 metal detectors, 55 mine rollers and mine flails, and 15 mine-detection dogs.
 Mine-clearing machines include locally designed models produced by DOK-ING.
 Deminers typically earn €.50-1.20 for each 1 m2 cleared, or €800-900 a month.

 Since 1998, demining has been funded through the government and by donations.
 From 1998 to 2011, donations amounted to €75.5 million (17 percent of the total of €450 million spent on demining during that period).
 Most donations were from foreign contributors, including NGOs and foreign governments (among them Japan, Germany, Monaco, Luxembourg and the United States).
 The European Union was also a significant contributor during that period, providing €20.7 million.
 As of 2013, the Croatian Mine Action Centre has been allocated approximately 400 million kuna (c.
 53 million euros) a year for demining.
 In 2011, an estimated further €500 million (or more) was needed to remove all remaining land mines from Croatia by 2019, the deadline for land-mine clearance set by the Ottawa Treaty.
 The Croatian Mine Action Centre spends approximately 500,000 kuna (c.
 66,600 euros) a year to maintain minefield warning signs (including the replacement of stolen signs).

 As of April 2017, approximately 446 km² containing around 43,000 potential landmines was yet to be cleared.

 On July 28, 2022, the Croatian government submitted to the Parliament the Proposal for the National Mine Action Program until 2026, which defines the demining strategy for mine-suspected areas and the deadline for completion by county.

+In February 2026, the country was declared free of mines.
+A total of 107,000 mines were removed.